gaultier/blog/subtle_bug_with_go_errgroup.md

 > The derived Context is canceled the first time a function passed to Go returns a non-nil error or the first time Wait returns, whichever occurs first.

-Ah... that's why.
+Aha!
+That's why!
 I mean, it makes sense that the context is canceled on the first error occurring, that's how operations in other goroutines can notice and also stop early.
 It's just surprising to me that this applies also when `Wait` returns and no error happened.

 Ok, how do we fix it then?